Factory Acts: Shaftesbury's valedictory review

 Shaftesbury spoke in the Lords Second Reading debate; thinking it might well be his last speech in Parliament on factory reform, he reviewed the changes over the forty-one years it had taken to secure a ten-hour-day, as this bill at last did.
 In 1833, only two manufacturers had been active supporters of his bill; all but a handful of manufacturers supported the 1874 bill.
 Economic arguments against reducing working hours had been disproved by decades of experience.
 Despite the restrictions on hours of work, employment in textile mills had increased (1835; 354,684, of whom 56,455 under 13: in 1871, 880,920 of whom 80,498 under 13), but accidents were half what they had been and 'factory cripples' were no longer seen.
 In 1835, he asserted, seven-tenths of factory children were illiterate; in 1874 seven-tenths had "a tolerable, if not a sufficient, education".
 Furthermore, police returns showed "a decrease of 23 percent in the immorality of factory women".
 The various protective acts now covered over two and a half million people.

 During the short-time agitation he had been promised "Give us our rights, and you will never again see violence, insurrection, and disloyalty in these counties."
 And so it had proved: the Cotton Famine had thrown thousands out of work, with misery, starvation, and death staring them in the face; but, "with one or two trifling exceptions, and those only momentary", order and peace had reigned.

 By legislation you have removed manifold and oppressive obstacles that stood in the way of the working man's comfort, progress, and honour.
 By legislation you have ordained justice, and exhibited sympathy with the best interests of the labourers, the surest and happiest mode of all government.
 By legislation you have given to the working classes the full power to exercise, for themselves and for the public welfare, all the physical and moral energies that God has bestowed on them; and by legislation you have given them means to assert and maintain their rights; and it will be their own fault, not yours, my Lords, if they do not, with these abundant and mighty blessings, become a wise and an understanding people.

-Factory and Workshop Act 1878 (the 'Consolidation Act')
+Factory and Workshop Act 1878 (the Consolidation Act)

 The Factory and Workshop Act 1878 (41 & 42 Vict. c.
 16) consolidated and repealed 16 previous factory acts.

-Factory Act 1891
+Factory and Workshop Act 1891

 The Factory and Workshop Act 1891 (54 & 55 Vict. c.
 75), under the heading 'Conditions of Employment' introduced two considerable additions to previous legislation: the first is the prohibition on employers to employ women within four weeks after confinement (childbirth); the second the raising the minimum age at which a child can be set to work from ten to eleven.